Motorcycle Accidents Lawyers in Columbia SC

 There are many causes of motorcycle accidents, some caused by other drivers and some caused by environmental factors.
 Motorcycles are smaller and lighter than other vehicles.
 This makes them harder to see, and more susceptible to defective roadways and spills, on which they can easily lose control.

-When this type of crash is caused by someone else’s negligence, the driver may have caused the accident by:
+When this type of crash is caused by someone else’s negligence, the driver may have caused the motorcycle crash by:

 - Making a left-hand turn in front of an oncoming motorcycle